 CAN YOU MAKE KETO PUMPKIN CHEESECAKE AHEAD?

 Absolutely!
 This is a great dish to make ahead of time, as it stores well.
 Actually, it usually tastes better the following days.
 As a general rule, you want to chill the cake anyways for at least 3 hours in the fridge prior to serving.
-Therefore, you will need to schedule some tie in advance to make it anyways.
+Therefore, you will need to schedule some tie in advance to make it anyway.

 Looking for other pumpkin deserts?

-How to store Keto Pumpkin Cheesecake?
+How to store and freeze Keto Pumpkin Cheesecake?

 To refrigerate: Prior to refrigerating it, ensure it is completely cool.
 Then, place it in an air-tight container and refrigerate for up to 5 days.